gitsetgopack/MoneyManagerV2/docs/category.md

  It takes 2 arguments for processing - **message** which is the message from the user, and **bot** which is the telegram bot object from the post_operation_selection(message, bot): function in the category.py file.
 It takes the new category name entered by the user, and then write it in the file categories.txt.

 4. category_delete(message, bot):
  It takes 2 arguments for processing - **message** which is the message from the user, and **bot** which is the telegram bot object from the post_operation_selection(message, bot): function in the category.py file.
-It takes the category name entered by the user, read the file categories.txt and check whether the inputed category is in the file.
+It takes the category name entered by the user, read the file categories.txt and check whether the inputted category is in the file.
 Write  the categories back to the file categories.txt.

 5. category_view(message, bot):
  It takes 2 arguments for processing - **message** which is the message from the user, and **bot** which is the telegram bot object from the post_operation_selection(message, bot): function in the category.py file.
 It read the file categories.txt and output the text in chat room.

 # How to run this feature?
 Once the project is running(please follow the instructions given in the main README.md for this), please type /category into the telegram bot.